 I think I’ve lived a lifetime in the last three weeks.
 Life is like that sometimes, it happens when you’re not looking.
 Then it sneaks up behind you and bites you in the ass with a mouthful of razor sharp teeth.

 In the last 21 days I spent two days in the hospital due to a really bad allergic reaction that almost took my life and two weeks later my youngest was rushed into emergency surgery because of a broken finger nail.
+I might even be getting a facelift because it had effects on my aging face too.

 Yes, you read that right…a broken finger nail.
 She broke it at the quick and within a few days it got infected.
 On Friday I drained it with sterilized equipment and cleaned it out.
 I’ve done it dozens of times before back when I was still nursing and never thought anything of it.
 It’s sore, but heals completely within a couple days.
 Not this time.